 A hammock underquilt is basically a quilt that wraps your hammock in a way that you don’t get blasts of cold air from any side.
 This is useful when you’re camping in colder areas of months of the year when it can get a bit nippy out there, especially at night.

 Campers often experience what is called CBS or cold butt syndrome precisely because of these blasts of cold air from the bottom and sides.
 An underquilt saves you from that.
-This quality alone makes it an essential part of camping gear.
+This quality alone makes it an essential part of your hammock gear.
 But there are a few things you should know before you jump into the market.

 Factors to Consider When Purchasing Hammock Underquilts